She was returned to turmoil.

 He left his fury in her body and it was there again, up to full volume as she stood in Mark’s garden.

-Mark had sliced off that layer of temporary protection he’d given her – protection from the long familiar certainty of getting things wrong, of being wrong and a failure.
+Mark had sliced off that layer of temporary protection he’d given her – protection from the long familiar certainty of getting things wrong, of being wrong.

-Her one chance to become respected by the family seemed to be over.
+Her one chance to be respected by the family seemed to be over.